Learning New Tasks from a Few Examples with Soft-Label Prototypes: Approach: few-shot learning with Soft-Label Prototypes (SLPs)

-\citet{ilia-1} define a \textit{soft label} as a vector representing a point's "simultaneous membership to several classes".
-It is used in cases where we can denote a point's partial association to different classes.
-Using this definition, they further define a \textit{soft-label prototype} given by $(\vec{X}, Y)$ where $\vec{X}$ is a point in the input space (in machine learning, an input feature vector) and $Y$ is the corresponding soft-label.
-Thus, it is possible to represent $N$ classes using $M$ data points where $M < N$ and each soft-label prototype contains class information of multiple classes.
+A soft label is defined as a vector $Y$ representing a data point's simultaneous membership to several classes \cite{ilia-1}, essentially denoting a point's partial association to different classes.
+Using this definition, a soft-label prototype (SLP) is defined as $(\vec{X}, Y)$, where $\vec{X}$ is a point in input space (e.g., an input feature vector) and $Y$ is its corresponding soft label.
+The underlying idea in \citet{ilia-1}'s work is that a small set of soft-label prototypes can be used to accurately represent a training set.
+We build on this idea and reframe SLPs for the task of few-shot learning of new, unseen tasks where very small amounts of data are available per class.

-\subsection{Generating Soft-Label Prototypes}
+\subsection{Generating soft-label prototypes}

-As soft-label prototypes assign soft labels to every point in the input domain (denoted in Figure \ref{fig:dataset}), a soft-label prototype at point $\vec{X}$ essentially represents the class distribution (determined from the training data) at $\vec{X}$.
-The process of generating soft-label prototypes from training data is a two step process detailed below.
+Soft-label prototypes assign soft labels to every point in the input domain; therefore, a soft-label prototype at point $\vec{X}$ represents the class distribution (determined from the training data) at $\vec{X}$.
+The fundamental idea behind a ``soft-label'' is that, unlike hard labels, which are one-hot encoded labels, soft-labels contain a distribution of probabilistic label values at a particular point in a high-dimensional embedding space.

+The process of generating soft-label prototypes from training data can be split into a two step process \cite{ilia-3}: (1) finding lines that connect the class centroids in the training data, where each line connects some of the centroids, and every centroid belongs to one line; and (2) using linear constraints to derive soft-label prototypes capturing the class distribution at the ends of each line.
+The two steps are presented in detail below.

-\subsubsection{Finding Lines Connecting all Centroids}
+\subsubsection{Finding lines connecting all centroids}

-First, we compute the centroid of each class in the input dataset.
-The next step involves finding and fitting class centroids on the minimum number of lines - with the aim to create soft-label prototypes at the ends of each line which capture the class distribution of all classes along that line. \citet{ilia-3} propose three algorithms to generate the optimal set of lines.
-We provide a high level overview of the two methods we used to generate lines.

-\textbf{Brute Force} This method first generates combinations of all possible lines between class centroids.
-It then evaluates their quality by generating a score proportional to the perpendicular distance of all centroids from the nearest line that do not lie on it and finally uses up to $l$ lines which score the lowest.
-The complexity is given by $O(n^{2l})$ where $n$ denotes the total number of classes and $l$ denotes the total number of lines.
-Practically, this method is suitable only in cases where the number of classes is small.
-As it is independent of the dimensions of the input space, it also works well for high-dimensional input space given $n$ is small, typically $\leq$10.